sal55/langs/Compilertest2.md

 ### My Compilers

 These are BB (M language) and MS (MS language).
-The latter is a new embedded scripting language
+The latter is a new embedded scripting language.

 BB currently has a simpler, rather limited optimiser, but nevertheless was used to build the BB and MS compilers.
 With full optimisation such as with gcc-O3, they would have been a bit faster.

+I've now added 'bcc', which is my C compiler.
+This had had problems with its ST organisation (each set of 10,000 duplicate local names was stored in one list, and sometimes it would scan all of it).
+This program is still hampered by having an intermediate stage that is ASM source code, which slows down otherwise it would be faster than BB.
+Note that the timing is of a version build with gcc 5.1.0 -O3, otherwise it would be 40% slower.